-Tables 2 through 8 (Appendix A) summarize the effectiveness of BMPs, source reduction and elimination measures, and source control measures that the Port and its tenants have installed or implemented in accordance with the SWMP.
-It also identifies any discrepancies between current measures and controls of the Port and its tenants and those required by the SWMP.
-As required, this section of the annual report will provide a discussion of discrepancies, why they should be corrected, and prudent remedies or suggestions that would bring each facility into compliance with the SWMP, thereby minimizing the potential for pollutants to enter the storm water system.
-If no discrepancy currently exists, the Port or tenant facility is not mentioned here.
+Tables 2 through 8 (Appendix A) summarize the effectiveness of BMPs, source reduction and elimination measures, and source control measures that the Port and its Stakeholders have installed or implemented in accordance with the SWMP.
+It also identifies any discrepancies between current measures and controls of the Port and its Stakeholders and those required by the SWMP.
+This section of the annual report will provide a discussion of discrepancies, why they should be corrected, and prudent remedies or suggestions that would bring each facility into compliance with the SWMP, thereby minimizing the potential for pollutants to enter the storm water system.
+If no discrepancy currently exists, the Port or Stakeholder facility is not mentioned here.